 When it comes to inviting friends, it may be hard to narrow down your list, but the shower really is for your nearest and dearest.
 Invite your bridal party, of course, and close family and friends.
 Do not feel obligated to invite the groomsmen's significant others or friends of your sisters unless you truly have a close relationship with them.
 A shower should be a healthy mix of family and the friends who know you best.
 After all, how else will they be able to win all those fun shower games?

 3. The Bridal Shower Host/Hostess Ultimately Decides the Number of Guests

 Ultimately, it's up to the host or hostess to decide how many guests he or she feels comfortable having in attendance.
 After all, they are footing the bill.
 Once a shower date is set, the hostess or host and bride should discuss the number of guests that can fit.
 Once a shower date is set, the host or hostess and bride should sit down to discuss the number of guests he or she feels comfortable having.
 If the bride's list exceeds that number, consider having more than one shower—perhaps one for friends and one for family (more on that in the next point).
 But the host or hostess should not be asked to go over the guest count.

 4. It's Perfectly Fine to Have Multiple Bridal Showers

-Sometimes, more than one person wants to throw you a shower — and generally speaking, that's totally okay!
-But be sure to make each guest list unique based on the host.
-If you're having a shower hosted by bridesmaids, consider keeping that list to friends-only, while the shower hosted by your aunts can include extended family and your mom's close friends.
+Sometimes, more than one person wants to throw you a shower—and generally speaking, that's totally okay.
+But be sure to make each guest list unique based on the host or hostess.
+If you're having a shower hosted by bridesmaids, consider keeping that list to friends only, while the shower hosted by your aunts can include extended family and your mom's close friends.
 If your in-laws are hosting a shower, tip the balance towards their side, and keep your list to immediate family.